BettercareHealth/bettercare/ebola-prevention-and-control/test-4.md

 	1. Once it has been stored for a week it can safely be put on a municipal rubbish site
 	1. It is best burned or incinerated
 	1. Soak all waste in a chlorine solution to kill any microorganisms
-	1. Bury it in a land fill site
+	1. Bury it in a land-fill site
 20. What should you do to safely dispose of sharps?
 	1. Place them in a plastic bag labelled 'sharps'
 	1. Place them in a strong plastic box then add to normal ward waste
 	1. Collect them at the end of a procedure and place in a special sharps box
 	1. Drop them into a special sharps box immediately after use